nstene/SleepSEEG/doc/feature_extraction.rst

     The coherence between two signals can be calculated with a time-lag.
     Maximum time-lag should not exceed :math:`fmax/2`.

-  - Coh is calcualted by coherence method in scipy.signal as:
+  - Coh is calculated by coherence method in scipy.signal as:
     :math:`Coh(X,Y)=[|P(X,Y)|/(√(P(X,X)・P(Y,Y)))]`.
     Where X,Y are the two evaluated signals, |・| stands for absolute value, √ stands for square root, P(X,X) and P(Y,Y) stands for power spectral density estimation and P(X,Y) stands for cross spectral density estimation.
-    The P(X,X) is calcualted as
+    The P(X,X) is calculated as

   - Lagged coherence is calculated (LagCoh) by coherence method in scipy.signal
     as: :math:`LagCoh(X',Y)=[|P(X',Y)|/(√(P(X',X')・P(Y,Y)))]`.